What is Giannis Antetokounmpo in American Sign Language?

 Christianson is an alumnus of UWM’s Interpreter Training Program in the School of Education who has made a business out of sports and entertainment interpreting.
 He launched P-X-P (which stands for “play by play”) two years ago.
 He’s a professional sign language interpreter and the founder and CEO of the business.

-He has interpreted news conferences and ceremonies for the Milwaukee Bucks, and earlier this year he interpreted the state of the league address for National Hockey League commissioner Gary Bettman before the Stanley Cup finals.
+He has interpreted news conferences and ceremonies for the Milwaukee Bucks, and last year he interpreted the state of the league address for National Hockey League commissioner Gary Bettman before the Stanley Cup finals.
 That was the first time the NHL used an ASL interpreter for the event.

 “Brice has been and continues to be an incredible resource to the Deaf community,” said Barry Baum, chief communications officer of the Milwaukee Bucks and Fiserv Forum.
 “Fans in the Deaf community have shown incredible appreciation of having him sign our press conferences for the coach and players, pre-game and post-game.”